-A wise man does not buy or choose anything without analyzing the benefits/features of the commodity or services.
-And when it is about the second-hand bike, you need to be dead sure about it.
-Here are a few things, we need to check before buying a second-hand bike:
+A wise man does not buy or choose anything without analyzing its benefits/features.
+And when it is a second-hand bike, you need to be dead sure about it.
+Here are a few things you need to check before buying a second-hand bike:

-- Physically inspect the bike: Look at the bike carefully and do some research for things you’ve observed.
-Keep your eyes and intuitive sense open.
+1. Physically inspect the bike: Look at the bike carefully and do some research for things you’ve observed.
+Keep your eyes open and your intuitive sense active.
 Find out whether there are any scratches or signs of a hit.

-- Verify all the documents: Check on the RC whether it has the same identification number as mentioned on the engine.
-Any discrepancy will create trouble, if there be any claim.
+3. Verify all the documents: Check whether the RC has the same identification number as mentioned on the engine.
+Any discrepancy will create trouble, when you make a claim.

 So you are through with the pointers to check before you purchase your second-hand bike.
 You also know the procedure to transfer the ownership and transfer the insurance in your name.
 But what if you want a new insurance policy?
 Does this small issue concern you a lot?
-Let us know how do we get new insurance for a second-hand bike.
+Let us see how we can get new insurance for a second-hand bike.

 Want to buy new Insurance for your Second-hand Bike?

-If your second-hand bike doesn’t come with a valid insurance, or you’re not too happy with the current one, you can buy a new insurance for your second-hand bike with the following process:
+If your second-hand bike doesn’t come with valid insurance, or you’re not too happy with the current one, you can buy a new insurance policy for your second-hand bike through the following process:

-- Most of the insurers have online enabled procedures.
-Visit the website online.
+# Most insurers have online-enabled procedures.
+Visit their websites online.

-- The insurer will arrange for the inspection post which you can pay the premium.
+# The insurer will arrange for the inspection, after which you can pay the premium.

 Finally, you own your dream bike.
 Life is full of adventure but it is valuable.
-The bike you purchased, even if a used one, still came with some money.
+The bike you purchased, even a used one, came at a price.
 Make sure that you maintain safety standards while you are driving a bike.
 It will not only save you but also someone else on the road.